32

 Madrid

-Modern glamour meets unrivalled hospitality at an urban hideaway with a local heart
+Modern glamour at an urban hideaway with a local heart

 Art attack: While it may reside within heritage confines, the hotel approaches its design aesthetic with devotion to contemporary and emerging Spanish artists.
-Some 1,500 pieces of work – including sculptures, photography and installations – adorn the public areas, capturing the city’s dynamic personality.
-It’s all curated by Paloma Fernández-Iriondo whose chosen pieces flit from the traditional, to the whimsical and to the sublime.
+Some 1,500 pieces of work – including sculptures, photography and installations – adorn the public areas.
+It’s all curated by Paloma Fernández-Iriondo whose chosen pieces flit from the traditional, to the whimsical and the sublime.
 Each room features a catalogue, with the option to contact artists direct, should something take your fancy.

-Take me to the top floor: Tastemaker Martin Brudnizki is behind the rooftop design, which houses chef Daní Garcia’s casual Spanish brasserie and bar.
+Take me to the top floor: Tastemaker Martin Brudnizki is behind the rooftop design, which houses chef Dani García’s Spanish brasserie and bar.
 Patterns and vibrant colour pops are emblematic, while greenery frames the scene.
-The ultra-chill space spreads outside yielding to stonking panoramas of the capital beyond.
-On the food front, a standout buffet breakfast rivals the very best of them, while lunch and dinner zoom in on regional Spanish flavours.
+The space spreads outside, giving way to jaw-dropping panoramas of the capital beyond.
+On the food front, a standout buffet breakfast is the star of the show, while lunch and dinner showcase regional Spanish flavours.

-Why book?
-The location is a real doozy when it comes to exploring the city.
-A quick walk will take you to verdant Retiro Park with its wonderful Crystal Palace and nearby art galleries like Reina Sofía, Prado and Thyssen-Bornemisza.
-Duck down a side street and you’ll find yourself in the Barrio de las Letras, home to cool coffee shops, historic tapas joints that have stood the test of time and Diego Cabera’s drinking dens Viva Madrid and Salmon Guru, the latter of which sits at No.15 on The World’s 50 Best Bars 2022 list.
-The hauntingly evocative flamenco shows at Teatro Real are within striking distance.
+Location.
+Location.
+Location: When it comes to exploring the city, this hotel is in a prime position.
+A quick stroll will take you to the verdant Retiro Park with its Crystal Palace and nearby art galleries like Reina Sofía, Prado and Thyssen-Bornemisza.
+Duck down a side street and you’ll find yourself in the Barrio de las Letras, home to cool coffee shops, historic tapas joints that have stood the test of time and Diego Cabera’s drinking dens Viva Madrid and Salmon Guru, the latter of which sits at No.16 on The World’s 50 Best Bars 2023 list.
+The hauntingly evocative flamenco shows at Teatro Real are also within striking distance.

 Key Information